Germanus of Auxerre

 Germanus of Auxerre (Germanus Autissiodorensis; Garmon Sant; Saint Germain l'Auxerrois; c.
 378 – c.
 442–448 AD) was a western Roman clergyman who was bishop of Autissiodorum in Late Antique Gaul.
 He abandoned a career as a high-ranking government official to devote his formidable energy towards the promotion of the church and the protection of his flock in dangerous times, personally confronting, for instance, the barbarian king Goar.
 In Britain he is best remembered for his journey to combat Pelagianism in or around 429 AD, and the records of this visit provide valuable information on the state of post-Roman British society.
 He also played an important part in the establishment and promotion of the Cult of Saint Alban.
-The saint was said to have revealed the story of his martyrdom to Germanus in a dream or holy vision, and Germanus ordered this to be written down for public display.
+Alban was said to have revealed the story of his martyrdom to Germanus in a dream or holy vision, and Germanus ordered this to be written down for public display.
 Germanus is venerated as a saint in both the Catholic Church and Eastern Orthodox Church, which commemorate him on 31 July.

 The principal source for the events of his life is the Vita Germani, a hagiography written by Constantius of Lyon around 480, and a brief passage added to the end of the Passio Albani, which may have been written or commissioned by Germanus.
 Constantius was a friend of Bishop Lupus of Troyes, who accompanied Germanus to Britain.